SteveJustin1963/tec-SCOPE/README.md

 - Quadrature decoding for up to four times the encoder resolution.
 - Support for various count modes (up, down, quadrature, and modulo).
 - A 32-bit counter register that allows for high-resolution tracking.
+- expenisve chip! over $30
-- expenisve chip! will write a ATtiny84 Quadrature Encoder Implementation and the chip is under $3
+- try a ATtiny85 with Quadrature Encoder Implementation for $1

 ### rotary encoder
 The **A** and **B** signals from the rotary encoder are part of a **quadrature output**.